andybliu/andybliu.github.io/book.md

 If any of this sounds interesting, check out [the introduction here]({% link assets/[Tea War] Introduction.pdf %}).

-Or read some of the reviews below; I liked Yueran’s a lot ([the one in Jacobin](https://jacobinmag.com/2021/01/tea-war-book-review-capitalism-china-india)).
+Or read some of the reviews below; I liked Yueran Zhang’s ([the one in Jacobin](https://jacobinmag.com/2021/01/tea-war-book-review-capitalism-china-india)).

 Ways to get it: